theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/files-and-folders.md

 │   │   │   └───editorial-guide #contains images for the editorial-guide
 │   │   ├───javascripts #contains custom functions
 │   │   └───stylesheets #contains custom styles
-│   ├───changelog #test environment for the new version history │   ├───editorial-guide #contains content of the editorial guide │   └───ui-style-guide #contains the (yunIO) UI style guide ├───files #contains downloadable files
+│   ├───editorial-guide #contains content of the editorial guide │   └───ui-style-guide #contains the (yunIO) UI style guide ├───files #contains downloadable files
-├───images #contains images that are available in all products │   ├───articles #contains images for general Knowledge Base articles │   ├───components #contains general images of components (table, bapi, etc) │   └───logos #contains images of logos (not icons!)
+├───images #contains images that are available in all products │   ├───articles #contains images for general KB articles │   ├───documentation #contains general images for user documentation (components) │   └───logos #contains images of logos (not icons!)
-├───includes #contains .md files that can be referenced in all products │   ├───articles #contains general content from the old Knowledge Base │   ├───[product name] #contains content for the specific product │   ├───requirements #contains general content from the old Online Help │   └───version-history #contains the version history of all products ├───overrides #contains custom designs, e.g., 404 page ├───projects #contains content of product pages
+├───includes #contains .md files that can be referenced in all products ├───overrides #contains custom designs, e.g., 404 page │   ├───.icons #contains custom icons
+│   └───partials #contains extended theme elements ├───projects #contains content of product pages
 │   └───[product name]
 │       ├───docs #contains the content pages of the HelpCenter